tjburch/tjburch.github.io/_other/2020readinglist.md

 - _Range: Why Generalists Triumph in a Specialized World_ - David Epstein
 - _Raise Your Game: High-Performance Secrets from the Best of the Best_ - Alan Stein
 - _K: A History of Baseball in Ten Pitches_ - Tyler Kepner
+- _When: The Scientific Secrets of Perfect Timing_ - Daniel H. Pink

 ## The Great Courses Lectures Completed: